pyserial/pyserial/documentation/pyserial.rst

 Using the `python`/`python3` executable of the desired version (2.x/3.x).

+Developers also may be interested to get the source archive, because it contains examples, tests and the this documentation.

 From source (tar.gz or checkout)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download the archive from http://pypi.python.org/pypi/pyserial or